jayjay0317/Hands-On-ML-Study/Chapter_02/README.md

 - can set the pipeline's memory parameter to the path of a caching directory if fitting the pipeline transformers is computationally expensive

 - important to check model fairness

+- **Bidirectional Nature of RMSE:**
+  The final RMSE of approximately $41,500 represents the absolute magnitude of the error.
+Objectively, this means our predictions carry a bidirectional volatility, potentially overestimating or underestimating the actual house prices by an average of $40,000.

+- **Risk Control via Confidence Intervals:**
+  Rather than relying on a single point estimate, a 95% confidence interval (approx. $39K to $43K) was computed using the bootstrap method.
+This mathematically bounds and verifies the best and worst error scenarios the model might face in a production environment.

+- **Business Limitations & Critical Evaluation:**
+  Although the test set evaluation demonstrated stable generalization without overfitting, a $40,000 variance poses a significant financial risk in real estate transactions.
+From a critical business perspective, this current error margin limits the feasibility of immediate commercial deployment.

+- **Future Work:**
+  Future iterations will incorporate residual analysis to visually verify directional bias (e.g., whether the model consistently overprices or underprices homes).
+Furthermore, implementing advanced feature engineering and more powerful algorithms like XGBoost or LightGBM will be necessary to narrow the error margin to practical industry standards.